encukou/freezeyt/docs/config.md

 option and CLI argument is an error.

-If there is any existing content in the output directory, freezeyt will either remove it (if the content looks like a previously frozen website) or raise an error.
+If there is any existing content in the output directory, Freezeyt will either remove it (if the content looks like a previously frozen website) or raise an error.
 Best practice is to remove the output directory before freezing.